The Basset Retriever is also known as the Basset Vertier. It’s a mix of the Basset Hound and the Golden Retriever.

 Because of this, you’ll have to bite your tongue if training is proving exasperating, as disappointment crushes the spirit of these dogs.

 Instead, focus on the positives and make praise big and expressive.
-It’ll really help cement your lessons in this dog’s mind.
+It’ll help cement your lessons in this dog’s mind.

 - Keep training sessions short and simple